pyrochlore/obsidian-tracker/README.md

 # Obsidian Tracker Plugin
 ![GitHub release](https://img.shields.io/github/v/release/pyrochlore/obsidian-tracker)

+<img src="https://raw.githubusercontent.com/pyrochlore/obsidian-tracker/master/docs/images/Screenshot_v1.1.png" width="800">

 This is an [Obsidian](https://obsidian.md/) plugin that helps you do tracking in daily notes.
+You can:
+### tags
-You can track: tags track the number of occurrences of in-line tags (e.g. #meditation) track the number of occurrences of front matter tags (e.g. tags: meditation) track the value after a tag (e.g. #weight:60.5kg) track the value after a nested inline tag (e.g. #finance/bank1/transfer:100000USD and the parent tag #finance/bank1) front matter key-value pairs
+- track the number of occurrences of in-line tags (e.g. #meditation)
+- track the number of occurrences of front matter tags (e.g. tags: meditation)
+- track the values after tags (e.g. #weight:60.5kg)
+- track the values after a nested inline tags (e.g. #finance/bank1/transfer:100000USD and the parent tag #finance/bank1)

+### front matter key-value pairs
+- track the values of a key in the front matter (e.g. mood: 10)

+### wiki links
+- track the number of occurrences of wiki links (e.g. [[journal]])

+### text
-track the value of a key in the front matter (e.g. mood: 10) wiki links track the number of occurrences of wiki links (e.g. [[journal]]) text track the number of occurrences of texts (e.g.  '⭐', 'love', or any text that matches your regex expression) track the value embedded in texts using regular expression (e.g. walk 1000 steps, weightlifting: 50)
+- track the number of occurrences of texts (e.g.  '⭐', 'love', or any text that matches your [regex expression](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TrackWithRegex.md))

-<img src="https://raw.githubusercontent.com/pyrochlore/obsidian-tracker/master/docs/images/Screenshot_v1.1.png" width="800">
+- track the values embedded in texts using regular expression (e.g. walk 1000 steps, weightlifting: 50)

 ## Installation
 ### Install from Obsidian Settings Panel